PPI Calculator (Pixels Per Inch)

 Using the pixels per inch calculator: an example

 Let's assume you want to calculate the PPI of your smartphone.

-- Check what is the diagonal size of your smartphone.
+- Check what the diagonal size of your smartphone is.
 Let's say it is equal to 5 inches.

-- Calculate the amount of pixels along the diagonal:
+- Calculate the number of pixels along the diagonal:

 dₒ = √(w² + h²) = √(480² + 640²) = √640,000 = 800